 A well-written hybrid app will look or behave similarly as its native equivalent.
 As far as users are concerned they don’t care either way.
 They simply want an application that works well.
 However, Hybrid Mobile Applications do provide some of the benefits over others.

 - Hybrid mobile applications provide a way for developers to re-use their existing skills in web application development for their businesses.

 - Hybrid mobile application development looks appealing to an organization’s bottom line.

 - Hybrid mobile application development enables developers to target more than one platform.

-It is mandatory to analyse the technical and non-technical merits of hybrid versus alternatives like web and native, before you decide – in terms of your mobile application’s requirements.
+It is mandatory to analyze the technical and non-technical merits of hybrid versus alternatives like web and native before you decide – in terms of your mobile application’s requirements.
 For example:

 1. Which mobile platforms to be targeted?